 For the professionals, they must always carry the appointment in a private location, where they can talk and take notes about the patient health information without the risk of being heard by others, and the orientation to the patients is to never take telemedicine consults in public, without giving consent or in exigent circumstances.

 Even if the telemedicine cannot happen in a private space, the health professional need to keep in mind and attend to other HIPAA specification concerning the PHI, and the professional needs to make sure that the patient takes reasonable precautions like not using the speakerphone, avoid crowded places and even lower the voice if necessary.

 Telehealth: for what and how can I use it?

-Not only to identify COVID-19 symptoms, but telehealth can also be used in consultation and diagnostics of any specialties, reducing the risk of infection for the patient and for the health professional, no matter whats is the service since it won't happen a physical contact.
+Not only to identify COVID-19 symptoms but telehealth can also be used in consultation and diagnostics of any specialties, reducing the risk of infection for the patient and for the health professional, no matter what is the service since it won't happen a physical contact.

 The notification, also forbidden expressively the use of public-facing applications, like Facebook Live, Twitch, TikTok, or similars.

 You can check the sources at the end of this article to see the complete list of apps for telehealth.